 Here, the outer frame is the golden circular hole.
 The actual scene comes inside this golden circular frame.
-Thus, the viewer’s attention is drawn towards the landscape scene without any distractions.
+Thus, the viewer’s attention is drawn toward the landscape scene without any distractions.

 Subject of Interest- Foreground Vs Background Vs Middleground Vs Same Plane

-When you are using this photography technique to capture people’s portraits, then the person who is the main subject can be in the middle ground.
+When you use this photography technique to capture people’s portraits, the person who is the main subject can be in the middle ground.